subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 5: Illustrating the case in which predictions are done in latent space rather than pixel space.
 Pixel space to latent space mapping is done using a separate network.

+The Active Inference framework using EBMs is illustrated in the above figure.
+The external sensory daya is passed through an inference network o generate an internal representation that is then fed into the one step state predictor.
+The predicted state $x_{n+1}$ is then used to generate the next perception $y_{n+1}$.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat88.png)